By: Sharon Aron Baron

-Originally projected at $7.4 million, Colony West’s construction costs were increased to $11.1 million and added to Wednesday’s agenda as a “walk-on” – meaning the city did not give notice to the public regarding the vote.
+Originally projected at $7.4 million, Colony West’s construction costs were increased to $11.1 million and added to Wednesday’s agenda as a “walk-on” – meaning the city did not give notice to the public on the vote.

 The original projected costs for the Colony West clubhouse redevelopment was based on a conceptual plan said Finance Director Mark Mason.
 He said that over the past 14 months construction, labor and building costs, based on the completed designs, have all increased 25 percent.

 An increase of $3.7 million would be a 41 percent increase over the conceptualized project, not 25 percent said Commissioner Marlon Bolton who said the city can call it 25 percent by using a bit of “fuzzy math.”

 “The original budget was 7.4 million, without a 10 percent contingency,” said Bolton.
 “Hypothetically, if the budget were increased by 3.7 million – without the contingency, it would be increased by 3.3 million, then the increase would be almost 25 percent.
 In actuality, they are going from 7.4 million to 11.1 so that is a 41 percent increase.”

 The city originally entered into a purchase and sale agreement with AD1 Tamarac Hotels LLC to buy the 2.245 acre property for the clubhouse parcel for $1,405,000.
 This would include an 18,135 share foot clubhouse, a 7,541 square foot cart barn and parking said City Manager Michael Cernech.